 Art

 There are dozens of galleries in Quito specialising in various forms and movements of art.
-Due to our brief visit, timed over the Easter holidays, we only got to experience the Museo de Arte Colonial (Museum of Colonial Art) where no photography is permitted.
-The gallery, set in a 17th-century mansion, features paintings, sculpture and furniture from the Quito School of Art between the 16th and 18th centuries.
+Due to our brief visit, timed over the Easter holidays, we only got to experience the Museo de Arte Colonial (Museum of Colonial Art).
+The gallery, set in a 17th-century mansion, features paintings, sculpture and furniture from the Quito School of Art between the 16th– and 18th-centuries.
 This small museum is a must visit for art lovers.
 All information is in Spanish, so it pays to do a little research before you go or just enjoy the visual experience.

 Morales Street, commonly referred to as “La Ronda” is home to some of Quito’s finest artisan workshops and storefronts.
 La Ronda is on 24-hour tourist rotation, with artisan workshop visits during the day, before the restaurants and bars open for the evening.
-A late morning stroll down La Ronda will reveal it not only has a long association with folk arts and crafts, but during the 20th century became home to poets, musicians and politicians significant in Ecuador’s history.
+A late morning stroll down La Ronda will reveal its long association with folk arts and crafts.
+It was also the 20th-century became home to poets, musicians and politicians significant in Ecuador’s history.

-Though my first 24 hours in Quito felt like it was in fast forward, the Ciudad de los Cielos certainly made an indelible impression.
+Though my first 24-hours in Quito felt like it was in fast forward, the Ciudad de los Cielos certainly made an indelible impression.
 The people were very friendly.
-Everyone down to our airport taxi driver seemed genuinely concerned that we enjoyed our time in Quito.
+Everyone down to our airport taxi driver seemed genuinely concerned that we enjoyed our time their hometown.
 I can’t wait to explore more of the city and greater Ecuador.
 It’s time to put a map pin in Quito, and stop simply passing through.
 There is so much to miss if we don’t!

 For those travelling through Quito on their way to the Galapagos Islands, see my advice on planning a trip here to this incredible archipelago here.